guozanhua/2d/README.md

 - Add blending modes for Sprite entity
 - Add a SetDirection LUA call for setting orientation of sprite
 - Convert the Sprite management LUA code over to C++ so that you can do SpriteManager:CreateSimpleSprite
-- Add support for Tizezn
+- Add support for Tizen and Android x86

 ###Wishlist